hailanyi/CasA/README.md

-# CasA: CasA: A Cascade Attention Network for 3D Object Detection from LiDAR point clouds
+# CasA: A Cascade Attention Network for 3D Object Detection from LiDAR point clouds

 `CasA` is a simple multi-stage 3D object detection framework based on a Cascade Attention design.
 `CasA` can be integrated into many SoTA 3D detectors and greatly improve their detection performance.
-The paper of "CasA: 3D Object Detection with Cascade Attention" is on the way.
+The paper of "CasA: A Cascade Attention Network for 3D Object Detection from LiDAR point clouds" is on the way.

 ## Overview